dmd-program/dmd-300-sp17/project-1.md

 Week 7 - Phase 6

-## Overview
+## Project phases breakdown

-The co-design

-### Phase 1: Team meet and greet
+### Phase 1: Gather and organize

-Please begin to establish meeting times and begin to assemble meeting agendas with the entire team.
+Meet with your team and begin to establish meeting times and meeting agendas.

 #### Agenda items for design meetings